Setting up snapshots of lookup fields

-Generally, in a master-detail relationship, the lookup field in a detail record effectively imports the current value of a field in the master record.
-If the value of the field in the master record changes, then the value in the lookup field changes as well.
-There are times; however, when it would be useful to freeze the value in a lookup field.
-Quick Base does this using snapshots.
+Generally, in a parent-child relationship, the lookup field in a child record effectively imports the current value of a field in the parent record.
+If the value of the field in the parent record changes, then the value in the lookup field changes as well.
+There are times; however, when it would be useful to preserve the value of a lookup field.
+You can accomplish this using a separate, companion snapshot field.

-For example, in an Order Entry application with a Products table and an Order Details table, there might be a lookup field in the Order Details table that looks up the price of an item in the Products table.
+For example, in an order entry app with a products table and an order details table, there might be a lookup field in the order details table that looks up the price of an item in the products table.
 When someone places an order, they order the product at its current price and that's what they expect to pay.
-The price should never change in the Order Details table if the price changes at a later date in the Products table.
+The price should never change in the order details table if the price changes at a later date in the products table.

-You can capture the value in a specific lookup field used in a master-detail relationship and freeze it by setting the Snapshots field property for the field that will hold the frozen values.
-Once you have captured the value of a specific lookup field, the value in this field (in the details table) will not change when changes are made to the contents of the master record.
-The only time the value of a field set to be a snapshot can change is if the detail record is changed so that it refers to another master record.
-Then the snapshot field would take on the value of the lookup field in the new master record, and afterwards it will be frozen as described above.
+Using a separate, companion snapshot field, you can capture the value in a lookup field used in a parent-child relationship and preserve it.
+Once you have captured the value of a specific lookup field, the value in the snapshot field (in the child table) will not change when changes are made to the contents of the parent record.
+The only time the value of a snapshot field set to be a snapshot can change is if the child record is changed so that it refers to another parent record.
+Then the snapshot field would take on the value of the lookup field in the new parent record, and afterwards it will be preserved as described above.

 When setting up snapshot fields, the following rules apply:

-You can set the Snapshots field property for these field types: Text, Numeric, Date, Date/Time, Time of Day, Duration, Checkbox, Phone Number, Email Address, User, List - User, and URL.
+You can set the snapshot field property for these field types: Text, Numeric, Date, Date/Time, Time of Day, Duration, Checkbox, Phone Number, Email Address, User, List - User, and URL.